 Sapphire is the newest entry in Beck’s beer family: a fresh flavor together with a new bottle image inspired by the rarest gemstones.
 The product is being introduced around the United States throughout 2013.
 A series of pop-up locations – starting January 17th in Los Angeles, Santa Monica Boulevard– are chosen to day-view the new beer to the American public.

-In this occasion, the renowned communication agency ‘Group360 Worldwide’ asked Moritz Waldemeyer to create a unique environment inspired by the black exterior face of the bottle.
-‘When I’ve first put my mind into the project’, says Moritz, ‘I pictured a modern luxurious space which recreates the preciousness of sapphires’.
+In this occasion, doctor the renowned communication agency ‘Group360 Worldwide’ asked Moritz Waldemeyer to create a unique environment inspired by the black exterior face of the bottle.
+‘When I’ve first put my mind into the project’, sales says Moritz, ‘I pictured a modern luxurious space which recreates the preciousness of sapphires’.
 Alternations of geometric figures are irregularly positioned to form a cutting edge structure.
 The artist recreated a crystal cave composed of mirrors that reflect the light in order to transmit the visitor in a surreal landscape.

 The goal is to transform an environment using simple triangular shapes that recall the precious stones carved in the rock, ‘leading the viewer through a journey into luxury and elegance’.
 He explores use of the same geometric shape to render multiple spatial dimensions within the same architecture: triangles become pyramids and the pyramids intersect each other exploiting three-dimensions.
 An avant-garde work of art that matches Beck’s idea of sophisticated enviroment for the launch of a different type of beer.